 If you have flipped quickly enough, the net will fold over, trapping the butterfly in the end of the net.

-Step 3: Handling Monarchs Place the opening of the net flat on the ground and slide your hand under
+Step 2: Handling Monarchs in a Net Place the opening of the net flat on the ground and slide your hand under

 the hoop and into the net.
 Gently trap the butterfly in the net so that its wings are folded (as opposed to open).